papiodesu/leptos_book/src/server/25_server_functions.md

 You’ll notice a couple things here right away:

 - Server functions can use server-only dependencies, like "sqlx", and can access server-only resources, like our database.
-- Server functions are "async」.
-Even if they only did synchronous work on the server, the function signature would still need to be 「async", because calling them from the browser _must_ be asynchronous.
+- Server functions are "async".
+Even if they only did synchronous work on the server, the function signature would still need to be "async", because calling them from the browser _must_ be asynchronous.
-- Server functions return "Result<T, ServerFnError>」.
-Again, even if they only do infallible work on the server, this is true, because 「ServerFnError"’s variants include the various things that can be wrong during the process of making a network request.
+- Server functions return "Result<T, ServerFnError>".
+Again, even if they only do infallible work on the server, this is true, because "ServerFnError"’s variants include the various things that can be wrong during the process of making a network request.
 - Server functions can be called from the client.
 Take a look at our click handler.
 This is code that will _only ever_ run on the client.
-But it can call the function "add_todo」 (using 「spawn_local」 to run the 「Future") as if it were an ordinary async function:
+But it can call the function "add_todo" (using "spawn_local" to run the "Future") as if it were an ordinary async function:

 ```rust
 move |_| {